 All this challenge requires is for you to stash away every $5 bill you get as change.
 That’s it.

-Depending on how long you participate in the challenge, you could end up banking a lot of cash.
+Depending on how long you participate in the savings challenge, you could end up banking a lot of cash.
 Five dollar bills can add up quickly.
 Just putting aside two $5 bills a week will give you $520 in savings after a year.
 And since the amount is fairly nominal, your savings can grow without even missing your $5 bills.

 Where to Keep Your Money

 Separating all your $5 bills from the rest of your spending money is key to succeeding in this challenge.
 Many folks who participate in the $5 challenge stash their cash in jars, envelopes or even shoe boxes.
 Think of it as your adult piggy bank!

 You can keep a running count of your balance or just wait until the end of your challenge to be surprised by the total.